ezackr/BookBae/README.md

 ### Milestones:

 The main BookBae project has a "Projects" tab which outlines the milestones within the course (e.g., System Architecture, Testing, etc.).
 Each project milestone will detail the individual/group tasks necessary, as well as a task's status.

+### Continuous Integration:

+This project uses GitHub Actions for continuous integration.
+Pull requests against main and pushes to main all must pass the CI tests.
+The continuous integration configuration is split into two parts, one for the backend and one for the frontend.
+The backend CI configuration ignores merges that effect only the frontend directory, and the frontend CI configuration ignores merges that effect only the backend.
+The backend CI uses GitHub's gradle integration to do a full build and test of the backend code.
+The frontend CI uses npm to run the Jest tests then builds a release of the app using the gradle configuration.